jbclements/Granite-Mon-Website/all-years.markdown

 ### 1998 : The Fourth Time

 In 1998, the Long Island Challenge happened twice, because we were badly organized and not everyone could be there at the same time.
 So there's really FourthTimePartOne and FourthTimePartTwo.

-#### FourthTimePartOne
+#### First Running

 Pictures?
 Description?
 I think Ann Neuhauser participated in *both* this swim and FourthTimePartTwo.

 Molly just added some pictures.